benoitantelme/SpringBootTemplate/README.md

 ## Description

-Using latest versions (hopefully), with APIs, security (to be extended with oauth2 ...), actuators, Open API, async.
+Using latest versions (hopefully), with APIs, embedded DB, JPA, security (to be extended with oauth2 ...), actuators, Open API, async.

 ## Getting Started